pushkin-consortium/pushkin/docs/packages/pushkin-cli.md

 **plugin identification**

 - Only jsPsych plugins available via npm can be added automatically (any package scoped under [@jspsych](https://www.npmjs.com/org/jspsych), [@jspsych-contrib](https://www.npmjs.com/org/jspsych-contrib), or [@jspsych-timelines](https://www.npmjs.com/org/jspsych-timelines)).
-Custom plugins can still be used in your experiment, but you'll need to add them manually, as described [here](../advanced/customizing-experiments.md)
+Custom plugins can still be used in your experiment, but you'll need to add them manually, as described in the [overview of experiment templates](../exp-templates/exp-templates-overview.md#adding-custom-jspsych-plugins).
 - Your experiment.html must use CDN-hosted plugins or import the plugins from npm.
 Plugins which you've downloaded and are hosting yourself will not be added automatically.
 See [jsPsych's documentation](https://www.jspsych.org/7.3/tutorials/hello-world/) for details.
 - If your experiment.html specifies a specific version of a plugin, `pushkin install experiment` records the version number or tag in a comment after the import statement in experiment.js.
 This comment, if present, is later read by `pushkin prep` in order to add that particular version to your experiment.
 Before running `prep`, you may edit the version number in order to change the version in your experiment, but be careful not to change the format of the comment.
 - If you you've forgetten to import a plugin in experiment.html, it won't be added to your Pushkin experiment.
 In this case, your experiment.html wouldn't be running, so you should hopefully be aware of the problem before trying to import the experiment into Pushkin.